How to Get a Divorce Without a Lawyer in Illinois

 It’s better for people who don’t have kids or who don’t have a lot of assets.
 But, if you have those things, this may still work for you.
 You would need to be confident that you and your soon-to-be-ex can work together to make an agreement.

 DIY is also not great for people who are going to have difficulty doing things on their own.
 The attorney is doing far less than they would if they were hired for full representation.
-DIY is a great method for people who are confident, but if you think you’d appreciate the full amount of help, full representation is the better method.
+DIY is a great method for people who are confident they can do a lot of it on their own.
+If you think you’d appreciate the full amount of help an attorney can give, full representation is the better method.

 Ready to start your DIY Divorce journey?
-Take the first step and see what’s included in the package!
+Take the first step and download the free Illinois divorce forms.